 Church’s work with Sea Wolf has been widely praised for its blend of language, both literary and homespun, and melodic invention that touches on rock, folk and classic pop structures.
-“I really feel good about this record and we’re happy to give it away.
+“I really feel good about this record.
 Experimenting, doing things in new ways, working with a looser, more visceral approach and exploring new territory was really invigorating.
 I’m already working on the next official Sea Wolf album and am excited to keep pushing forward in this way.”

 Written, Produced and Mixed by Alex Brown Church

 ABC - vocals, guitar, bass, keyboard, programming, percussion

 Lisa Fendelander - keyboard, backing vocals

 Mastered by Emily Lazar at The Lodge, New York, NY

 Design and Layout by Dusty Summers

 This album was written and recorded at the Sea Wolf Studio in Northeast Los Angeles from September - December 2013.